policy_title.png

 Suspensions

-Suspensions may be given by the Headmistress for either repeated acts of indiscipline or for a single serious breach of School Rules, as detailed in the Discipline and Exclusion Policy.
+Suspensions may be given by the Head for either repeated acts of indiscipline or for a single serious breach of School Rules, as detailed in the Discipline and Exclusion Policy.
 Parents will be contacted and a pupil suspended will be sent home for a specified period of time.

 Exclusion